Michigan Wolverines men's basketball: Amaker era (2001–07)

 Tommy Amaker inherited a team that imposed sanctions on itself after his first year at the helm of the program.
 Nonetheless, he coached the team to the postseason three times including both an NIT championship in 2004 and a runner-up finish in 2006.
-During the 2005–06, when the team compiled a 22–11 overall (8–8, Big Ten) record, he led them to their first national ranking in eight years when they reached the #20 position.
+During the 2005–06, when the team compiled a 22–11 overall (8–8, Big Ten) record, he led them to their first national ranking in eight years when they reached No. 20 in the AP poll.
 Despite his successes, the team never won a Big Ten Championship and never made the NCAA tournament, which led to his firing after six seasons.

 Beilein era (2007–19)

-John Beilein's 10–22 overall (5–13 Big Ten) inaugural season featured the most losses in Michigan's history.
-However, in Beilein's second season, the team posted impressive non-conference victories over top-five ranked opponents UCLA and Duke.
-Beilein led Michigan to the 2009 NCAA Tournament, its first appearance since 1998 and the first that was not vacated since 1995.
-After upsetting Clemson in the first round, the Wolverines were eliminated by Oklahoma in Round 2 by a final score of 73–63.
+John Beilein's 10–22 overall (5–13 Big Ten) in his inaugural season featured the second most losses in Michigan basketball history.
+The Wolverines improved in Beilein's second season and posted impressive non-conference victories over top-five ranked opponents UCLA and Duke.
+Beilein led Michigan to the 2009 NCAA tournament, its first appearance since 1998 and the first that was not vacated since 1995.
+After upsetting Clemson in the first round, the Wolverines were eliminated by Oklahoma in the round of 32 by a final score of 73–63.

-Following a disappointing 15–17 season in 2009–10, the Wolverines bounced back to return to the NCAA Tournament in 2011, advancing to the round of 32 before losing to top-seeded Duke, 73–71.
+Following a disappointing 15–17 season in 2009–10, the Wolverines bounced back to return to the NCAA tournament in 2011, advancing to the round of 32 before losing to top-seeded Duke, 73–71.
 The 2010–11 Wolverines, who swept rival Michigan State for the first time since 1997, finished the season 21–14.
-In the 2011–12 season, Michigan split the season series with both Ohio State and Michigan State and went on to be co-Big Ten champs along with the Buckeyes and Spartans.
+In the 2011–12 season, Michigan split the season series between Ohio State and Michigan State, and was the co-Big Ten champions along with the Buckeyes and Spartans.
 It was the program's first Big Ten title since 1986.
-The Wolverines finished the season 24–10 and 13–5 in conference play, losing in the opening round of the NCAA Tournament.
+The Wolverines finished the season 24–10 and 13–5 in conference play, losing in the opening round of the 2012 NCAA tournament.